 This camera has an aperture of f/11 and a shutter speed is 1/50s.

-As the shutter speed is only 1/50s, it is advisable to try to hold the camera against a wall or other solid object.
-For quick snapshots, hold it firmly against your face.
+As the shutter speed is only 1/50s, it is advisable to use a tripod or to hold the camera against a wall or other solid object.
+For quick snapshots, hold it firmly against your body.

 Using ISO 100/125 film - shutter speed 1/50s